nashville-software-school/server-side-python-curriculum/book-2-django/chapters/RD_MODELS.md

 # Designing Your Database

 Time to revisit many-to-many relationships and create your ERD for the Reader's Digest API project.
 Here are the requirements for the database.
-Your job is to design the ERD is dbDiagram.
+Your job is to design the ERD in dbDiagram.

 * You will be using the Django **User** to track users and authentication in this application.
 * There will be multiple book categories.
 Each category will have a _name_ field.